 Many airlines operate to and fro this airport from various Indian cities.
 This terminal is known for handling about 40 million passengers.
 Here is how you can reach Mumbai by air.

 By Road.
-Depending upon your location, you can also consider traveling via road.
+Depending upon your location, you can also consider travelling via road.
 The road networks connecting Mumbai are very well-maintained.
 Here is how you can reach here by road.

 By Train.
 The main train station is the Chatrapati Shivaji Terminus.
 A few years ago, it was known as the Victoria Terminus.
 It is no less than a historic train station and did you know that it is even considered as a UNESCO World Heritage Site?